PandaDB: Understanding Unstructured Data in Graph Database: Introduction

 \section{Introduction}

-Graphs are ubiquitous in various application domains, e.g., social networks, road networks, biological networks, and communication networks~\cite{gantz2011extracting}.
-The data of these applications can be viewed as graphs, where the nodes (a.k.a vertexes) and the relationships (a.k.a edges) have relational and non-relational properties(a.k.a. attributes)\cite{walid_sigmod,libkin2016querying}.
-End users would prefer to issue queries for the graphs' topology, as well as the data associated with the nodes and the relationships of the graph together.
+Both structured (e.g., numbers, strings) and unstructured (e.g., images, videos, PDF files, etc.) data describe the attributes of objects in various application domains, e.g., social networks, road networks, biological networks, and communication networks~\cite{gantz2011extracting}.
+The data of these applications can be viewed as graphs, where the nodes (a.k.a vertexes) and the relationships (a.k.a edges) have properties (a.k.a. attributes)~\cite{walid_sigmod,libkin2016querying}.
+End users would prefer to issue queries for the graphs' topology, as well as the structured and unstructured data associated with the nodes and the relationships together.

-Take the Figure \ref{fig:example_graph} as an example, individual (e.g., Michael Jordan) and related context information (e.g., NBA Chicago Bulls) are represented as nodes in this graph.
+Take Figure \ref{fig:example_graph} as an example, individuals (e.g., Michael Jordan) and related context information (e.g., NBA Chicago Bulls) are represented as nodes in this graph.
 Then, the relationships between individuals (e.g., Michael Jordan works for Chicago Bulls) are viewed as the edges.
-In addition, the property of node (e.g., $n_1$) in Figure~\ref{fig:example_graph} can be structured (birthday or name of Michael) or unstructured data (pictures, videos of Michael).
-End users usually initialize some queries to understand the data as following:
+In addition, the properties of nodes (e.g., $n_1$) in Figure~\ref{fig:example_graph} can be structured (birthday or name of Michael) or unstructured data (pictures, videos of Michael).
+End users usually initialize some queries to understand the data as follows: